MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

     runs from 1 up to the total number of atoms.

 id *index-range*
-    selects all atoms in the given range which consists of two numbers separated by a colon such as ``id 5:10`` (both inclusive), e.g. ``id 1`` selects all the atoms with id 1; ``id 5:7`` selects all atoms with ids 5, all atoms with ids 6 and all atoms with ids 7.
+    selects all atoms in a range of (1-based) inclusive indices, e.g. ``id 1`` selects all the atoms with id 1; ``id 5:7`` selects all atoms with ids 5, all atoms with ids 6 and all atoms with ids 7.

 index *index-range*
     selects all atoms within a range of (0-based) inclusive indices,